acetic acid

 Origins

-Produced by yeast during fermentation.
-Too much yeast growth, contaminating bacteria and wild yeasts can produce excessive levels.
+Acetic acid is produced by yeast during fermentation.
+Too much yeast growth, contaminating bacteria and wild yeasts can all result in production of excessive levels of acetic acid.

 Confusions